 - 4GB: Entry level memory that comes with even budget notebooks.
-Fine for Windows and Chrome OS.
+Fine for basic Windows and Chrome OS usage.

-- 8GB: Excellent for Windows and MacOS systems and most gaming settings.
+- 8GB: Excellent for Windows and MacOS systems and most games.
 We recommend this for most people.

-- 16GB: Ideal for professional work and the most demanding games.
+- 16GB: Ideal for professional work and more demanding games.

 - 32GB and beyond: Enthusiasts and purpose-built workstations only.